parshap/node-sanitize-filename/README.md

 [![build
 status](https://secure.travis-ci.org/parshap/node-sanitize-filename.svg?branch=master)](http://travis-ci.org/parshap/node-sanitize-filename)

-Sanitize a string to be safe for use as a filename in Windows and Unix file systems.
+Sanitize a string to be safe for use as a filename by removing directory paths and invalid characters.

 ## Example